elamaran619/amazon-quicksight-user-guide/doc_source/troubleshoot-connect-athena.md

 # I Can't Connect to Amazon Athena<a name="troubleshoot-connect-athena"></a>

-You get an insufficient permissions error when your run a query and the permissions aren't configured\.
+You get an insufficient permissions error when you run a query and the permissions aren't configured\.
 To verify that you can connect Amazon QuickSight to Amazon Athena, check these settings:
 + AWS resource permissions inside of Amazon QuickSight
 + IAM \(IAM\) policies
 + Amazon S3 location